c4-project/c4t/README.md

 - takes control of more parts of the test process, such as fuzzing and optimiser levels;
 - handles test failures more gracefully.

+## Components

+We envision that `act-tester` will have the following components:

+- [ ] `act-tester-plan`, which creates an initial test plan over some Litmus tests and compilers;
+- [ ] `act-tester-fuzz`, which runs `act-fuzz` over a test plan to create a more useful plan;
+- [ ] `act-tester-litmus`, which runs `litmus` over a test plan to generate compilable harnesses;
+- [ ] `act-tester-cp`, which copies a test plan to one of its remote machines;
+- [ ] `act-tester-run`, which runs compilers over Litmus harnesses to produce results;
+- [ ] `act-tester-direct`, which combines the above into a looping test campaign.

 ## Licence

 As with the rest of ACT, `act-tester` uses the MIT licence.
 (See `LICENSE` for details.)